genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_16.1_2022.md

 All the files required for this tutorial are hosted in the [GENESIS tutorials repository on GitHub](https://github.com/genesis-release-r-ccs/genesis_tutorial_materials).
+If you haven't downloaded the files yet, open your terminal and run the follwing command (see mo in [Tutorial 1.1](/tutorials/genesis_tutorial_1.1_2022/))

 In this tutorial, we use the CHARMM36m force field parameters, and we make a symbolic link to the CHARMM toppar directory (for details, see [Tutorial 2.2](/tutorials/genesis_tutorial_2.2_2022/)).